moniabak/CucumberFramework/README.md

 ## Reporting
 To report tests results I used plugin pretty.
 There is configured json, html and xml report.
-Reports are generating in `target/cucumber-reports`.
+Reports are generating to `target/cucumber-reports`.

-### Logging
+## Logging
 To make logs I used logback which is based on slf4j.
-Configure files are in `src/test/resources/` and `src/main/resources/config/`.
+Configure files `logback-test.xml` and `logback.xml` are in `src/test/resources/` and `src/main/resources/config/`.
-Logs are going to `log` folder.
+Logs are going to `log` folder as files `*.log`.
+To make good logs from test you have to use logger in the files in `src/test/`.
+Log is generating every time you run tests.
+Configuration of this logger can be changed.